B0llu/B0llu/README.md

 <p align='center'>

 </p>
 <div size='20px'> Hi!
-My name is Dhruv.A passionate frontend developer from India.
+My name is Dhruv.
+A passionate frontend developer from India.
 Thank You for taking the time to view my GitHub Profile :smile:
 </div>

 <h2> About Me </h2>